 A grant of voluntary departure permits a non-citizen to depart the United States by a certain date without an order of removal on his or her record.
-To learn more about eligibility for voluntary departure, see Voluntary Departure: Who is Eligible? and 8 U.S.C. § 1229c.
+To learn more about qualifying, see Voluntary Departure: Who is Eligible? and 8 U.S.C. § 1229c.

 Departing voluntarily can protect a non-citizen from the harsh consequences of an order of removal.
 However, even compliance with a voluntary departure order does not necessarily protect you from being found inadmissible and denied a visa if you seek to return to the United States in the future.

 If, at the end of your immigration court proceedings, the immigration judge you are ordered removed (deported) by an immigration judge, you will be required to physically depart the United States on a certain date, transported by the U.S. government.
 (Or, if you appeal your case, you will be able to remain in the United States until your appeal is decided.)
 The removal order will contain the exact date by which you must depart, which is normally 30 days from the date of the issuance of the removal order.

 You face several consequences if you are ordered removed or in fact are removed from the United States.
 First, a non-citizen who has been ordered removed is not admissible to the United States for five, ten, or 20 years, or even permanently, depending upon the reason for the deportation.
 (See How Long After Deportation Must I Wait Before Returning to the U.S.?)

 If you have been deported but have a new basis upon which to seek a visa or green card, you may apply for special permission to seek readmission to the United States (using USCIS Form I-212).
 Approval of an application for readmission, however, is not guaranteed.
 In fact, it is very difficult to obtain, especially since the underlying reason for the deportation will be considered.
 (Also see After Removal: Possibilities for Reentry to the U.S.)